GreeningSiren/Steamtools-Game-Uninstaller/README.md

 - **Game Discovery**: Automatically finds all games that have Steamtools files
 - **Steam API Integration**: Fetches real game names from Steam's API for better identification
-- **Safe Deletion**: Checks if games are still installed in Steam before allowing deletion
 - **User-Friendly Interface**: Simple GUI built with Tkinter
 - **File Preview**: Shows exactly which files will be deleted before confirmation